 The Mission of the Mt.
-Zion Police Department is to reduce crime, maintain peace and order, preserve the rights of citizens, and protect persons and property all through crime prevention.
+Zion Police Department is to reduce crime, maintain peace and order, preserve the rights of citizens, and protect persons and property all through proactive policing and crime prevention.

 Frequently Asked Questions

 Is burning of yard waste allowed in Mt.
 Zion?

 Open burning is prohibited in within the village limits.
 However, burning of landscape waste is allowed under the following conditions:

 - Between the hours of 9am and sunset

 - There is sufficient air movement to dissipate smoke, but not when winds are of a high velocity.